 Acidification happens when the pH of the soil rises and it begins to acidify.
 This is undesirable for both agricultural and everyday home owners who wish to landscape their yard decoratively because most plants are unable to grow properly in highly acidic soil.

-Deforestation is a concern all over the world, not just in Ireland.
+Deforestation is a concern all over the world.
 If you have to clear away large areas of vegetation on your property, then it is environmentally responsible to plant more in a different location.
 This prevents the loss of entire habitats.

 If overgrazing, soil degradation and deforestation are allowed to run unchecked, then the land is at risk for desertification.
 Homeowners can prevent the deterioration of their property by regularly monitoring its condition.